jgoggles/jgoggles.github.io/general/_posts/21-08-10-whats-cool.md

 magnetism.
 Cool is what you want to _be_ when you see it.
 Cool style is cool because it makes _you_ cool.
 Cool music is cool because only cool people listen to cool music.
 And it's not about marketing, it's about identity.
-All those traits I spitballed are generally positive, nobody wants to be described as a unoriginal, fake, pathetic, predictable, or forgettable.
+All those traits I spitballed are generally positive, nobody wants to be described as unoriginal, fake, pathetic, predictable, or forgettable.
 That is unless it were cool to be as such since to be those things in the face of such non-coolness would close the loop and actually fit the spitballed definitions.
 And this is where things get